killermann/facilitator-cards/content/blog/virtual-facilitation-minute-papers-10-10-10-analysis.md

 +++
 author = "Sam Killermann"
-categories = "Using the Cards" tags = ["Virtual Facilitation", "Stacks", "Virtual Stacks"] date = 2020-11-12T07:32:21Z description = "A stack of cards for facilitating deep introspection, dialogue, and coaching participants to make a decision that will stand up to the test of time — all on Zoom." featured_image = "/img/blog/virtual-facilitation-stack-minute-papers-10-10-10-analysis.jpg" images = ["/img/blog/virtual-facilitation-stack-minute-papers-10-10-10-analysis.jpg"] keywords = ["ahaslides", "zoom", "digital facilitation", "facilitation tools", "virtual facilitator", "facilitator", "virtual facilitation", "facilitation"] title = "Virtual Facilitation Agenda: Four Activities from Minute Papers to 10/10/10 Analysis" disable_comments = true
+categories = "Using the Cards" date = 2020-11-12T07:32:21Z
+description = "A stack of cards for facilitating deep introspection, dialogue, and coaching participants to make a decision that will stand up to the test of time — all on Zoom." disable_comments = true featured_image = "/img/blog/virtual-facilitation-stack-minute-papers-10-10-10-analysis.jpg" images = ["/img/blog/virtual-facilitation-stack-minute-papers-10-10-10-analysis.jpg"] keywords = ["ahaslides", "zoom", "digital facilitation", "facilitation tools", "virtual facilitator", "facilitator", "virtual facilitation", "facilitation"] tags = ["Virtual Facilitation", "Stacks", "Virtual Stacks"] title = "Virtual Facilitation Agenda: Four Activities from Minute Papers to 10/10/10 Analysis"

 +++

-Today's [virtual stack](/tags/virtual-stack/) is perfect for facilitators hoping to dig deep into your participants' individual viewpoints, fostering a lot of structured reflection, and coming out with a decision you'll all be happy with for years to come.
-We'll start with [Minute Papers](/cards/minute-papers), move into [4 Squares](/cards/4-squares), clarify with [Echoed Dialogue](/cards/echoed-dialogue), and finally vet some potential plans with [10/10/10 Analysis](/cards/10-10-10-analysis).
+Today's [virtual stack](/tags/virtual-stacks/) is perfect for facilitators hoping to dig deep into your participants' individual viewpoints, fostering a lot of structured reflection, and coming out with a decision you'll all be happy with for years to come.
+We'll start with [Minute Papers](/cards/minute-papers), move into [4 Squares](/cards/4-squares), clarify with [Echoed Dialogue](/cards/echoed-dialogue), and finally vet some potential plans with [10/10/10 Analysis](https://www.facilitator.cards/cards/101010-analysis/).

 Read the [primer on virtual stacks](https://www.facilitator.cards/blog/virtual-facilitation-strike-a-pose-i-know-i-wonder-case-studies-dot-voting/#a-tiny-primer-on-these-virtual-agendas) to get a sense of my goals in this write-up, and how you might put all this into action.

 And if you dig this idea broadly and would like to get these guides in your inbox, sign up to get [our blog via email](https://facilitatorcards.ck.page/2a44dda437).